-\begin{example} In Figure~\ref{fig:example_bigonal_construction} we see an example of the bigonal construction.
-Note that $\tilde G \to G$ is a free double cover and therefore $\tilde P$ is necessarily disconncted.
+\begin{example} Figure~\ref{fig:example_bigonal_construction} shows an example of the bigonal construction.
+Note that $\tilde G \to G$ is a free double cover and therefore $\tilde P$ is necessarily disconnected.
 Nevertheless, one can check that applying the bigonal construction to the tower $\tilde P \to P \to K$ reproduces the input tower.
 Let us modify this example by contracting the extremal edges of $K$ and everything lying above them.
 The result is shown in Figure~\ref{fig:bigonal_example_2}.
-This time the input (and hence the output as well) contains a vertex of Type I. In particular, input and output are connected.
+This time the input (and hence the output as well) contains a vertex of type I. In particular, input and output are connected.
 Again one can check that the bigonal construction applied to $\tilde P \to P \to K$ reproduces the original tower. \end{example}